 The quarterly Commercial Construction Index, first launched in 2017, has consistently revealed a booming construction market, with strong levels of backlog, a high degree of optimism about the ability of the market to provide new work and strong revenue expectations.
-However, one issue has also been consistently reported as a problem in this study in the same time frame: the shortage of skilled workers.
+However, one issue has also been consistently reported as a problem in this study in the same time frame: the shortage of skilled workers, or the construction labor shortage.
 In the third quarter of 2018, 94 percent of contractors report that this is at least a moderate concern, and more than half (57 percent) report that it is a major concern.
 More than half (55 percent) also report a high degree of concern about the skill levels of the workers being hired, in addition to the general shortage of workers with specific skills.

-To combat these risks, most contractors believe that placing these workers in an environment where safety is clearly prioritized and is a fundamental value of the company is the best strategy.
-Almost two thirds (63 percent) say that a top strategy to reduce the safety risks due to workforce shortages is to improve the safety climate on jobsites, and more than half (58 percent) regard improving the safety culture at the firm as a top strategy.
+To combat these risks, most contractors believe that placing these workers in an environment where job site safety is clearly prioritized and is a fundamental value of the company is the best strategy.
+Almost two thirds (63 percent) say that a top strategy to reduce the safety risks due to workforce shortages is to improve the safety climate on job sites, and more than half (58 percent) regard improving the safety culture at the firm as a top strategy.
 These rank much higher than more immediate measures such as tracking and assessing safety records and the use of safety-enhancing techniques—not just among large companies, but across the range of contractors by type and size included in the study—which reinforces the importance of these concepts.

 However, the biggest concern is currently about opioids.
-More than 70 percent of contractors report they are concerned about increased safety risks due to opioid use on their jobsites.
+More than 70 percent of contractors report they are concerned about increased safety risks due to opioid use on their job sites.
 Unfortunately, when asked whether they have a strategy in place to reduce these risks, only half of contractors who regard it as an issue have a plan in place.
 The percentage of contractors concerned about alcohol and marijuana who have a strategy to deal with those issues (62 percent and 61 percent, respectively) also demonstrates that the industry needs more guidance about how to tackle these issues.
 This is particularly the case for smaller contractors.
 While more than 80 percent of contractors with revenues of $100 million and more who are concerned about alcohol, marijuana and opioid use have a strategy to reduce the risks created by these issues, only about half of smaller companies have strategies for alcohol and marijuana use, and only 39 percent of them have strategies for dealing with opioids.
 More resources need to be made available to help smaller firms mitigate these challenges.